datathings/greycat-training-python-sdk-advanced/README.md

 ## Foder structure

 * gc: Greycat files to define the importer and the data model.
+  - `edi/importer.gcl`: function to load the data from the CSV file to the database.
+  - `model/model.gcl`: establishes the data model of the database and the normalize function.
 * lib: Python library used by the script.
   - `architecture.py`: definition of the model class (in this case the Transformer).
   - `engine.py`: functions required to run the training loop.